thulubbs23-cpu/MIS-311/README.md

 ### **Data Cleaning**
 * Missing values: **4 values**
   - _Average monthly income column_: 2 missing values ( C162, C178)
   - _Region column_: 2 missing values ( E26, E39)
-**Handling missing values:**
+* Handling missing values:
   - The 2 missing values in the average monthly income column were removed because they represent a very small proportion of the dataset (less than 2%) and could bias affordability calculations if imputed.
   - The 2 missing values in the region column were removed due to insufficient information for accurate classification.
   - Overall, the 4 missing values account for approximately **1.99% of the total 201 observations**, which is unlikely to significantly affect the analysis.
-* Duplicate row: **2 duplicate rows** were found and removed => Handling duplicate rows: delete the 2 duplicate rows because they do not carry additional information and do not affect the analysis.
-The two duplicate rows account for about 0.99% of the total 201 rows.
-Duplicate rows cause statistical bias, degrade machine learning model performance due to redundant data learning, and disrupt record uniqueness while consuming storage space.
-Therefore, removing them is necessary to ensure accurate and efficient analysis.
+* Duplicate row: **2 duplicate rows** were found and removed
+* Handling duplicate rows:
+   - Delete the 2 duplicate rows because they do not carry additional information and do not affect the analysis.
+   - 2 duplicate rows account for about 0.99% of the total 201 rows.
+Duplicate rows may distort summary statistics and averages by counting the same observation more than once.
+Removing them ensures that each record is unique and that descriptive statistics are calculated accurately.
 => After  handling missing values and duplicate records, there are 195 rows and 5 columns left.

 ### **Descriptive Statistics**